getodk/docs/src/getting-started.rst

 #.
 Create a document in your favorite spreadsheet tool (Excel, Google Sheets, etc)
 #.
 Design your form using :doc:`XLSForm <xlsform>` or try `a sample XLSForm <https://docs.google.com/spreadsheets/d/1af_Sl8A_L8_EULbhRLHVl8OclCfco09Hq2tqb9CslwQ/edit#gid=0>`_.
 #. :ref:`Upload the form to Central <central-forms-upload>`.

 .. _getting-started-load-form:

 Load a form into Collect from Central
 ----------------------------------------------------------

-#. :ref:`Find or create an App User <central-users-app-overview>` in Central
+#. :ref:`Create an App User <central-users-app-overview>` in Central
 #.
-Open Collect on your Android device
-#.
-Tap :guilabel:`Configure via QR code` from the menu at the top right
+Open Collect on your Android device, tap :guilabel:`Configure with QR code` and scan the Client Configuration Code created for your App User
-   (:menuselection:`⋮ --> Configure via QR code`)
-#.
-Scan the QR code from Central
-#.
-Go back to the app home screen and select :guilabel:`Get Blank Form`, then select your form.

 .. _getting-started-fill-form: